About Our Therapists

 Ivy Schantz M.S.,CCC-SLP

 Ivy earned her Bachelor of Science in Psychology and Speech and Hearing Sciences from The George Washington University.
 She received her Master of Science degree in Speech Pathology from Boston University.
 Ivy has specific interest and expertise working with the Autistic population.
 She has extensive experience working in an outpatient pediatric medical hospital where she worked with children with a variety of developmental and medical diagnoses.
-Additionally she has led social pragmatic groups for children on all levels of the Autism Spectrum.
+Additionally she has led social pragmatic groups for children on all levels of the Autism Spectrum and is trained in the nationally recognized PROMPT technique.
+Ivy enjoys working in the Wellesley community with families, educators, and other medical professionals.
+She believes it's important to collaborate with everyone involved in a child's life and care in order to see the most progress and carryover of the skills they learn and develop in therapy.

 Elana Block M.S.,CCC-SLP